Need to choose a Shopify Price Plan in 2019?

 You are getting a lot for your money.
 This is for established businesses that have achieved a certain amount of ecommerce success, and want to grow further.
 It is a great option for those companies that are selling in volume and need a third party to take care of product shipping.
 We’d recommend considering this option if you fit that criteria and have inbound monthly revenue of over $10,000.

-What is Shopify Plus and how much does it cost?
+5. What is Shopify Plus and how much does it cost?

-Which Shopify plan is the best for you?
+Which Shopify plan is best for you?

-If your monthly revenue is from $0 to $5,000 then you should stick with the Basic Plan.
+If your monthly revenue is up to $5,000 then you should stick with the Basic Plan.
 Above $5,000 per month you should move up to the Shopify Plan.
 Over $10,000 you should consider upgrading to the Advanced Plan.

 Choosing a payment gateway